Frequently Asked Questions - Tax

 6. Are student organizations and club bank accounts exempt from sales taxes?

-No. The University’s sales tax exemption does not extend to purchases from student organizations’ club bank accounts.
+No. The university’s sales tax exemption does not extend to purchases from student organizations’ club bank accounts.

-7. Which states accept the University's sales tax exemption status?
+7. Which states accept the university's sales tax exemption status?

-Unrelated Businesss Income Tax (UBIT) Questions
+Unrelated Business Income Tax (UBIT) Questions

 1. What criteria must activities meet to be considered unrelated business income?